Parallels suggested between the lives of Jesus & Horus

 books, then it is obvious that events in Jesus' life were copied from stories

-that had been associated with Horus for many centuries before Jesus' birth.
+that had been associated with Horus since about three millennia before Jesus' birth.

 The events are fictional.
 Probably none actually happened in reality. |